hafizpustice05/laravel-with-docker-setup/README.md

-# Welcome to eCare Backend!
+# Laravel with docker setup!

 To run this project you simply need to have docker and docker-compose installed in your system.
 Any dependency of php, composer, MySql, phpMyAdmin is not mandatory